FiveLab/Amqp/docs/basic-usage.md

 ```

 If you want to process any messages in one queue, you can use `FiveLab\Component\Amqp\Consumer\Handler\MessageHandlerChain`.
-It allow to receive any message from queue and check if the message handler support to process this message.
+It allows to receive any message from queue and check if the message handler support to process this message.